Pfatisch

 Production

-Traditions and processes handed down from generation to generation, that blend creativity and quality in every detail:
+Craftsmanship handed down from generation to generation, tradition combined with creativity, quality in every detail:

-This is how our products are made every day.
+This is how our products are created every day.

-All of the cocoa obtained must rest for 1 full year before being used, and then it has to be refined in the 5 cylinders.
+The resulting cocoa mass is left to rest for a year before being used and then refined in the 5 cylinders;

 After 72 hours in the special bowl, we finally have chocolate.

-Many processes were carried out manually, such as the tempering of the chocolate that took place by hand with spatulas.
+Many processes were carried out manually, such as the tempering of the chocolate, which was done by hand with spatulas.